-Guidelines for making a presentation to the City Council
+Guidelines for public comment to the City Council

 In order to hear as many different viewpoints as possible in the limited time available, the city council asks speakers to:

-- Stick to the point.
-Presentations that are less than four minutes long are more effective than long and repetitive presentations.
+• Stick to the point.
+Presentations that are less than three minutes long are more effective than long and repetitive presentations.

 Council and staff believe that the more involved citizens are in the early stages of policy and legislation development, the better local government can meet the needs and expectations of the community.
 Agendas for Littleton City Council meetings are posted at littletongov.org/webcast.

 Regular meetings of the city council are held the first and third Tuesday of each month at 6:30 p.m. in the council chamber at the Littleton Center, 2255 West Berry Avenue.
 These scheduled meetings are the forum for the public to comment.
 It is the expectation of council that members keep an open mind without prejudgment, work collaboratively to identify options, openly discuss and evaluate alternatives, and listen to the concerns of others prior to making a decision.
 It is understood that individual opinions and ideas, especially those that differ from one's own, are what allow the best discussion and decision for the community.